Monday, November 18, 2024

 What's on my needles: Still working on the Oregon Cardigan.

-What's on my iPad/iPhone: Started listening to Dean Koontz's new book, The Forest of Lost Souls.
-Also reading a physical book, In the Shelter of Each Other by Milree Latimer.
-Still not very far into either yet.
+What's on my iPad/iPhone: Still listening to Dean Koontz's new book, The Forest of Lost Souls, about halfway through.
+Also reading the physical book, In the Shelter of Each Other by Milree Latimer.
+Not very far into that yet.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.